Luos-io/Documentation/src/pages/luos-technology/message/advanced-message.md

 color_t picture[300*300];
 void services_MsgHandler(service_t *service, msg_t *msg) {
     if (msg->header.cmd == COLOR) {
-        Luos_ReceiveData(service, msg, (void*)picture);
+        if (Luos_ReceiveData(service, msg, (void*)picture) == SUCCEED)
+        {
+            // Your picture is completely received, you can enjoy your favorite cat picture!
         }
     }
+}
 ```

-> **Note:** If you have to deal with high-frequency real-time data, please read [the Streaming page](./advanced-message.html#streaming.md).
+> **Note:** If you have to deal with high-frequency real-time data, please read [the Streaming section](./advanced-message.html#streaming.md).

 ## Time-triggered update messages

 Luos provides a standard command to ask a service to retrieve values from a sensor, called `ASK_PUB_CMD`.
 However, sometimes apps need to poll values from sensors.
 Still, the act of repeatedly retrieving a value using the `ASK_PUB_CMD` command may result in the use of a lot of bandwidth and take up valuable resources.

 **You can use the time-triggered auto-update features available from any Luos service** in this kind of polling situation.
-This feature allows to ask a service to send an update of any value each X milliseconds.
+This feature allows to ask a service to send an update of the `ASK_PUB_CMD` command each X milliseconds.

 To use it, you have to set up targeted service with a message containing a standard time <span class="cust_tooltip">object dictionary<span class="cust_tooltiptext">{{od_def}}</span></span> but with a specific command.

 For example, to update a service each 10 ms: